 The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2021.
-There were no changes enacted to this tax in 2022 or 2023.
+There were no changes enacted to this revenue category in 2022, 2023, or 2024.

 Laws 2021, Chapter 234 created the 2021 Compact Trust Fund for the purpose of mitigating the impacts to Indian tribes from gaming authorized by the 2021 Amended Tribal-State Gaming Compacts and for providing economic benefits to beneficiary Indian tribes.